wow-actions/label-commands/README.md

 # Label Commands

-> Github action to perform commands when issues or pull requests are labeled or unlabeled.
+> Github Action to perform commands when issues or pull requests are labeled or unlabeled.

 ## How It Works